Assoc Prof Ashley Franks

 By linking systematic and population genetic studies to ecological data, I aim to understand the mechanisms that generate or maintain diversity, and use this information to help land managers monitor ecosystem trends, support restoration and improve conservation strategies.

-Jen Wood (PhD)
+Jen Wood (Postdoctoral fellow)

 My research interest is in understanding the ecology of soil microbial communities.
 Currently I am investigating the use of soil microbial communities to improve the plant-based bioremediation heavy metals by promoting plant growth.